-1. Introduction
+1 Introduction

-- 1.1 The purpose of this Charter is to define what Internal Audit is and explain its purpose, authority, responsibility and position within Monmouthshire County Council. - 1.2 This Charter has been written in accordance with Standard 1000 of the Public Sector Internal Audit Standards (PSIAS). - 1.3 For the purposes of internal audit activity the following terms are defined as follows:
+- 1.1 The purpose of this Charter is to define what Internal Audit is and explain its mission, authority, responsibility and position within Monmouthshire County Council. - 1.2 This Charter has been written in accordance with Standard 1000 of the Public Sector Internal Audit Standards (PSIAS) and sets out how the Internal Audit Section will discharge its duties in compliance with the PSIAS.
+Compliance with the PSIAS is mandatory. - 1.3 For the purposes of internal audit activity the following terms are defined as follows:

-'board' - the Audit Committee
+'board' - the Governance and Audit Committee

-'senior management' - the Senior Leadership Team (SLT) which is made up of the Chief Executive, Chief Officer Enterprise, Chief Officer Social Care, Health and Housing, Chief Officer for Children & Young People, Chief Officer Resources, Head of Democracy, Engagement and Improvement.
+'senior management' - the Strategic Leadership Team (SLT) which is made up of the Chief Executive, Chief Officer Enterprise, Chief Officer Social Care, Health and Safeguarding, Chief Officer for Children & Young People, Deputy Chief Executive / Chief Officer Resources, Chief Officer People & Governance and the Head of Policy, Performance and Scrutiny.

-2 Purpose, Definition, Scope and Authority of Internal Audit
+2 Mission, Definition, Authority and Scope of Internal Audit

-Purpose and Definition
+Mission and Definition

-- 2.1 The Public Sector Internal Audit Standards 2013 (PSIAS) defines Internal Audit as: - "... an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes." - 2.2 A professional, independent and objective Internal Audit service is one of the key elements of good governance.
+- 2.1 The Public Sector Internal Audit Standards 2017 (PSIAS) confirms the mission of internal audit is: - " to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight." - 2.2 The Standards define Internal Audit as: - "... an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes." - 2.3 A professional, independent and objective Internal Audit service is one of the key elements of good governance.